Rechargeable battery: Alternatives

 A rechargeable battery is only one of several types of rechargeable energy storage systems.
 Several alternatives to rechargeable batteries exist or are under development.
 For uses such as portable radios, rechargeable batteries may be replaced by clockwork mechanisms which are wound up by hand, driving dynamos, although this system may be used to charge a battery rather than to operate the radio directly.
 Flashlights may be driven by a dynamo directly.
 For transportation, uninterruptible power supply systems and laboratories, flywheel energy storage systems store energy in a spinning rotor for conversion to electric power when needed; such systems may be used to provide large pulses of power that would otherwise be objectionable on a common electrical grid.

 Ultracapacitors – capacitors of extremely high value – are also used; an electric screwdriver which charges in 90 seconds and will drive about half as many screws as a device using a rechargeable battery was introduced in 2007, and similar flashlights have been produced.
 In keeping with the concept of ultracapacitors, betavoltaic batteries may be utilized as a method of providing a trickle-charge to a secondary battery, greatly extending the life and energy capacity of the battery system being employed; this type of arrangement is often referred to as a "hybrid betavoltaic power source" by those in the industry.

 Ultracapacitors are being developed for transportation, using a large capacitor to store energy instead of the rechargeable battery banks used in hybrid vehicles.
 One drawback of capacitors compared to batteries is that the terminal voltage drops rapidly; a capacitor that has 25% of its initial energy left in it will have one-half of its initial voltage.
 By contrast, battery systems tend to have a terminal voltage that does not decline rapidly until nearly exhausted.
 This terminal voltage drop complicates the design of power electronics for use with ultracapacitors.
 However, there are potential benefits in cycle efficiency, lifetime, and weight compared with rechargeable systems.
 China started using ultracapacitors on two commercial bus routes in 2006; one of them is route 11 in Shanghai.

 Flow batteries, used for specialized applications, are recharged by replacing the electrolyte liquid.
 A flow battery can be considered to be a type of rechargeable fuel cell.

-Research

-Rechargeable battery research includes development of new electrochemical systems as well as improving the life span and capacity of current types.